Category: Human Capital Management

 Warehouse-Manager-One-Third-Size-1280x854.jpg

 Self-awareness has been identified as a cornerstone of leadership success.
 No leader is equally strong in all areas, and characteristics that were strengths yesterday may actually impede progress tomorrow.
 You need to know where you are strong and where you need development.
-It is important for leaders to look objectively at their particular competency profiles and determine: […]
+It is important for leaders to look objectively at their particular competency profiles […]

 smiling-hen.jpg